EARTHS FINAL HOURS

 Robert Knepper gets a rare role as a hero rather than a villain or tightass government agent.
 Cameron Bright, who had a reasonable career as a child actor in films like Birth (2004), Godsend (2004) and Ultraviolet (2006), has grown up into a teenager and plays with a likeably anti-authoritarian cockiness.

 Director W.D.
 Hogan was previously a storyboard artist on a number of other high-profile films.
-Hogan has also made Behemoth (2011) and Independence Daysaster (2013) for the Syfy Channel.
+Hogan has also made Behemoth (2011), Independence Daysaster (2013) and Zodiac: Signs of the Apocalypse (2014) for the Syfy Channel.